-Senior Lecturer and MBA Program Director at The Heller School, and Senior Lecturer at the International Business School
+Senior Lecturer and MBA Program Director in the Heller School for Social Policy and Management; Senior Lecturer in the Brandeis International Business School

 - Anderson, Brenda and Maletta, M..
 "Primacy Effects and the Role of Risk on Auditor Belief-Revision Processes."
 Auditing: A Journal of Practice and Theory Spring (1999): 75-89.

 - Anderson, Brenda, Angelini, J. and Maletta, M..
 "Instruction, Experience and Initial Knowledge Acquisition: A Study in Taxation."
 Journal of Accounting Education 17.
 (1999): 351-366.

 - Anderson, Brenda, Wright, A. and Maletta, M..
 "Perceptions of Auditor Failure: Views of Judges and Auditors."
 International Journal of Auditing Fall (1998): 215-232.

 - Maroney, J., Rupert T., and Anderson, Brenda.
 "Taxpayers' Perceptions of Tax Provision Fairness."
 Journal of the American Taxation Association (1998): 60-77.